ianMontesclaros/usepopcorn/README.md

 1. Search Movies: Users can search for movies by title using the search bar.

 2. Open Movie Database: The OMDb API, or Open Movie Database API, is a free and publicly accessible API that provides a vast collection of information about movies.
-The API also provides comprehensive details about individual titles, including plot summaries, release dates, runtime, genres, languages, countries, awards, and IMDb ratings.
+The API provides comprehensive details about individual titles, including plot summaries, release dates, runtime, genres, languages, countries, awards, and IMDb ratings.

 3. Movies List: Users can add movies to a list they have watched and rated.